WindingMotor/SwerveDriveBaseKotlin/README.md

 Wpilib project is up to date (2023/2024) and is using the Kotlin extension created by Brenek Harrison.
 You can get it here at: https://marketplace.visualstudio.com/items?itemName=Brenek.kotlin-for-frc

-Swerve Drive Base for 2023/2024.
-Using Neos and SRX Mag Encoders - Currently a work in progress!

 ## Why Kotlin?
 Kotlin makes code easier to read and way simpler.
 It allows code to be prototyped and written faster.
 Kotlin also has